cran/D3mirt/README.md

 ![](./images/p1.png)

-Figure 5: Gender profile for the `anes0809offwaves` data set plotted with the model rotated $15^{\circ}$ clockwise.
+Figure 11: Gender profile for the `anes0809offwaves` data set plotted with the model rotated $15^{\circ}$ clockwise.

 ![](./images/p2.png)

-Figure 6: Gender profile for the `anes0809offwaves` data set plotted with the model rotated $90^{\circ}$ clockwise.
+Figure 12: Gender profile for the `anes0809offwaves` data set plotted with the model rotated $90^{\circ}$ clockwise.

 An example of how the output can be described could be as follows.

 > In Figures 5 and 6, it can be observed a simple profile on gender in
-> which more women tend to have higher levels of trait Compassion.
+> which more women tend to have higher levels of Compassion.
 When
 > rotating the model $90^{\circ}$ clockwise, there seems not to be any
-> easily observable gender difference related to trait Conformity or
+> easily observable gender difference related to Conformity or Fairness.
-> trait Fairness.

-### Plotting Confidence Intervals
+## 3.5.
+Plotting Confidence Intervals

-It is also possible to plot a confidence interval in the shape of an ellipse surrounding the individual factor scores.
+It is also possible to plot a confidence interval in the shape of an ellipse surrounding the spheres.
 In the example below, the younger individuals ($\leq30$) are selected and plotted together with a $95\%$ *CI*.

 ``` r
 # Column bind fscores() with age variable ("W3Xage") from column 1